-Angling regulation aimed to control fishing methods can be used to influence both the number of anglers and their catch rate.
-More effective fishing methods can be curtailed when managers are concerned about stocks.
-This would reduce the expected catch and discourage anglers specialising in the curtailed fishing methods from fishing.
+Angling regulation aimed at control of fishing method could be used to influence both number of anglers and their catch rate.
 As seen in the model results, shrimp as a bait has the highest predicted catch and fishing by spinner has the lowest.
 Across all four fishing methods considered, the mean predicted catch is between 1-2 salmon per angler, per season, over all river systems.
 So, on average across all salmon rivers there is not a substantial difference between fishing methods.
 And on this basis one could conclude that fishing methods have been regulated in such a manner that no single fishing method, averaging across anglers and the entire season, is substantially more successful in catching salmon than any others.
 But averages obscure the distribution of outcomes on specific rivers.
 For example, there is a difference of 3 fish between the highest angler catch per method (shrimp, 8.7 fish) and and the lowest (spinner, 5.7 fish) on the river Suir.
-On the Blackwater river the difference is just 1.3 fish, with mean catch by shrimp at 2.5 fish compared to mean catch by spinner at 1.2 fish.
+On the Blackwater river the difference is less than 1 fish, with mean catch by shrimp at 2.5 fish compared to mean catch by spinner at 1.6 fish.
 The estimated model can be used to compare mean catch rates by fishing methods both within and between river systems for the purpose of reviewing regulations pertaining to specific rivers or fishing methods.
-With this information the regulation of angling methods can be reviewed with the objective of controlling total catch and protecting stock sustainability.
-At present fishery managers use variable exploitation rate bands to account for variable angling pressure and to estimate anglers' catch with the exploitation rates based on known angling catches in rivers with fish counter data (Millane et al., 2017).